Saratov Gagarin Airport: Bus

 Buses depart hourly from Saratov to the airport.
 The journey takes approximately 40 minutes.

 Rail

-The airport is connected by an alley to railway platform.
+The airport is connected by an alley to the railway platform.
 In case of the passenger increase, the airport will construct a separate railway terminal for the airport's needs.
 There is a separate express service to Saratov Railway Terminal and other standard services connecting the airport to other settlements, including Engels.
 The journey to Saratov takes 40 minutes.

 Road

 The airport is connected by a route that is next to the city, that was constructed specifically for the airport.

 Water

 The Volga river is near to the airport which makes it able to be connected to Saratov by water transport.
 Currently the journey takes 2 hours, but the Saratov Government promises to include in the service the express water-buses, that will shorten the journey.